dingyi/Alfred-Workflows/README.md

 ## Dribbble

-Quick preview your dribbble static.
+Quick preview your dribbble analytics.

 ### 1. Set your username with [set username] , eg. [set dingyi]

-### 2. use [mydribbble] to view your own static.
+### 2. use [mydribbble] to view your own analytics.

 ![Dribbble][3]